Communications Arts High School: Organizations

-Communications Arts student organizations generally operate independently of their Taft counterparts and include a National Honor Society chapter, Student Council, Environment Club, Photography Club, Creative Writing Club, Spanish National Honor Society, an E-Sports club, Film Club, and Helping Hands.
+Communications Arts student organizations generally operate independently of their Taft counterparts and include a National Honor Society chapter, Student Council, Environment Club, Photography Club, Creative Writing Club, Spanish National Honor Society, an E-Sports club, Film Club, Coding Club, and Helping Hands.
 All organizations have faculty sponsors, which assist in any fundraising activities like selling food during school events, or after school.
 Each class has its own organization as well, responsible for raising funds to prepare for senior year activities.
 The senior class each year is responsible for hosting Senior Banquet, but some classes may opt for a Senior trip in leu of a banquet.

 Events

 The school's small atmosphere and numerous student organizations have fostered many annual events.
 These include musical events such as Grassroots, a musical event in which students can perform solo or group acts.
 Additionally, the school hosts two festival style events, Turkeyfest and Earth Day, sponsored by the Student Council and Environment Club, respectively.
 These events are generally fundraisers for the organizations that sponsor them.

-Commstock is an annual concert produced by the school; the title is a play-on-words of the famous Woodstock concert.
-Commstock consists of mainly rock music, played by the students, with many other genres of music played at the festival.
+Commstock is an annual flea market type event produced by the school; Commstock allows students to sell handmade items in the comm parking lot.
+Students pay to rent a table and parking spot and typically sell handmade crafts.
 Commstock typically takes place on a Friday evening in November or December.

-Notable bands to play the event include Ghost Lapse and Handsome Genius.
+Grassroots is an annual concert held in comm's LGI.
+It typically takes place late in the second semester.
+During Grassroots students perform musical or theatrical acts.
+Students buy tickets to the event beforehand and the tickets contribute to a chosen fundraiser.